Back To Search Results

 Mechanism of Action

-Biochemical and structural analyses showed that the aducanumab binds to a linear epitope formed by Aβ amino acids 3 to 7.[15]
-As compared to previously studied antibodies, aducanumab binds to the N-terminus of Aβ in an extended conformation.
-Based on weak monovalent affinity, fast binding kinetics, and strong avidity for epitope-rich aggregates, aducanumab has been shown to discriminate between Aβ monomers and oligomeric or fibrillar aggregates.[15]
+Biochemical and structural analyses showed that the aducanumab binds to a linear epitope formed by β-amyloid amino acids 3 to 7.[19]
+Compared to antibodies studied previously, aducanumab binds to the N-terminus of β-amyloid in an extended conformation.
+Based on weak monovalent affinity, fast binding kinetics, and strong avidity for epitope-rich aggregates, aducanumab has been shown to discriminate between β-amyloid monomers and oligomeric or fibrillar aggregates.[19]

-The greater selectivity of aducanumab for aggregated Aβ forms results in reducing the brain Aβ plaques.[13][16]
-In a small subset of patients using tau PET, a reduction in phosphorylated tau was also observed in the cerebrospinal fluid and medial temporal NFTs.[17]
+The selectivity of aducanumab for aggregated β-amyloid forms results in reducing the brain burden of β-amyloid plaques.[17][20]
+In a small subset of patients using tau PET, a reduction in hyper-phosphorylated tau was also observed in the cerebrospinal fluid and in medial temporal neurofibrillary tangles.[21]

 Administration

-Aducanumab is available as a clear to opalescent and colorless to yellow solution currently available in single-dose vials for intravenous (IV) infusion administration.
-Based on the subject's body weight per kilogram (kg), aducanumab should be diluted with 100 mL of 0.9% sodium chloride injection before administration as an infusion.
-It is also recommended the diluted agent solution be settled at room temperature before starting therapy and should be administered without delays.
+Aducanumab is a clear-to-opalescent and colorless-to-yellow solution currently available in single-dose vials for intravenous (IV) infusion administration.
+Based on the patient's body weight per kilogram (kg), aducanumab should be diluted with 100 mL of 0.9% sodium chloride injection before being administered as an infusion.
+The diluted agent solution be settled at room temperature before starting therapy and should be administered without delays.
 Unused diluted portions after administration of aducanumab should be discarded.

 Available Single Dosages Vials